asterisk/documentation/docs/Development/Policies-and-Procedures/Module-Deprecation.md

 Marking A Module As Deprecated For Standard Release
 ===================================================

-!!! note
+/// note | Reminder
-    Reminder: Module deprecation practices within the tree are only eligible to be done in master when the next release is a standard release.
+Module deprecation practices within the tree are only eligible to be done in master when the next release is a standard release.
 No module deprecation can be done during the development of a long term supported release.

-[//]: # (end-note)
+///

 #### The following instructions are for the master branch in which the module is to be deprecated.